Guy Chamberlin

 Berlin Guy "Champ" Chamberlin (January 16, 1894 – April 4, 1967), sometimes misspelled Guy Chamberlain, was an American professional football player and coach.
 He was inducted into the College Football Hall of Fame in 1962 and the Pro Football Hall of Fame in 1965.
 He was also named in 1969 to the NFL 1920s All-Decade Team.

 A native of Blue Springs, Nebraska, Chamberlin played college football as a halfback at Nebraska Wesleyan University in 1911 and 1912.
 He transferred to the University of Nebraska in 1913 and played at the halfback and end positions for the undefeated 1914 and 1915 Nebraska Cornhuskers football teams that won consecutive Missouri Valley Conference championships.
 He was a consensus first-team All-American in 1915, and he was selected in 1936 as the greatest player in Nebraska football history.

 He played professional football for nine years with the Canton Bulldogs (1919), Decatur / Chicago Staleys (1920–1921), Canton Bulldogs (1922–1923), Cleveland Bulldogs (1924), Frankford Yellow Jackets (1925–1926), and Chicago Cardinals (1927).
 He won professional football championships in six of his nine seasons in professional football: as a player in 1919 with the undefeated Bulldogs and in 1921 with the Staleys, and as a player/coach in 1922, 1923, and 1924 with the Bulldogs and in 1926 with the Yellow Jackets.
-He compiled a 58-16-7 record in six years as a head coach in the National Football League (NFL), the best win percentage of any coach in NFL history with a minimum 50 wins.
+He compiled a 58-16-7 record in six years as a head coach in the National Football League (NFL), the best win percentage of any coach in NFL history with a minimum 50 games coached.
 He is also the only coach to win NFL championships with three different clubs.

-Early years
+Early life

 Chamberlin was born in Blue Springs, Nebraska, in 1894.
 He was raised with five siblings on a family farm in Blue Springs.
 He graduated from Blue Springs High School in 1911.